mst: Minimum Spanning Tree of the Pairwise Distance Graph

 M

-smoothing factor; M = 1 gives the selected distance; otherwise, the mutual reachability distance is used
+smoothing factor; M = 1 selects the requested distance; otherwise, the corresponding degree-M mutual reachability distance is used; M should be rather small, say, \(\leq 20\)

 verbose